guettli/programming-guidelines/README.md

 the only one who is not laughing.
 It is up to you how to react.
 Be patient.

+Same for irony and sarcasm.
+You and your friends might think it is funny.
+New team members and other people won't understand you.
+It is not funny, it is childish.

 ### Sometimes you just have to speak out a wish

 Anecdote: In the year 2019 I loved to use the Stackoverflow Tag Trend.
 I wanted to